Wondering how to earn and redeem Aeroplan miles for award flights?

 Aeroplan Bottom Line

-Aeroplan miles are easy to earn given their access via American Express, Chase Ultimate Rewards, Marriott, and Capital One.
+Aeroplan miles are easy to earn given their access via travel rewards credits and hotel credit cards offered by American Express, Chase Ultimate Rewards, Marriott, and Capital One.
 As a Star Alliance member and a partner with numerous additional airline partners, there are a lot of ways to redeem your Aeroplan miles.

 Combine this with Aeroplan’s generous stopover routing rules and no fuel surcharges on award tickets and it’s easy to see why Aeroplan miles can be quite valuable.

-While the program saw a huge overhaul with prices increases across the board, you can still maximize Aeroplan miles for a solid return.
+While the program saw a huge overhaul with price increases across the board, you can still maximize Aeroplan miles for a solid return.

 So, what are your questions about how to use Aeroplan miles?